 What Happens Next?
-20 Story Ideas
+20 Plot Twist Ideas

 Not sure what should happen next in your story?
 Are things getting boring?